-The Texas Ombudsman Program advocates for quality of life and care for residents in nursing homes and assisted living facilities.
+The Texas Long-Term Care Ombudsman Program advocates for quality of life and care for residents in nursing homes and assisted living facilities.
 Federal and state authority mandates ombudsmen to identify, investigate and resolve complaints made by, or on behalf of, residents and to provide services to help in protecting health, safety, welfare and rights.
 Information and assistance in choosing the most appropriate living residence is also a valuable service.

 Residents in nursing homes are among the most frail and vulnerable Texans.
 At times, they need help to improve their quality of life and care.
 An ombudsman can provide assistance so all facility residents receive respectful and competent care.Additional information on Long-Term Care Ombudsman Program Link